iseeface/iseeface/README.md

 - 🎓 **Background:** I'm currently pursuing a degree in **Computer Science** at **Gunadarma University**, where I'm immersing myself in the fascinating world of technology, coding, and systems design.
 From algorithms to databases, I’m on a journey to bridge the gap between innovative software and real-world applications.
 - 💻 **Interest:** JavaScript, Python, Discord Bot Development.
 - 🌍 **Based in:** Jakarta.
-- 🌱 **Currently Learning:** Neural Network, Tailwind, JavaScript, Python.
+- 🌱 **Currently Learning:** Neural Network, React, JavaScript, Python.
 - 🎮 **Hobbies:** Coding while Metal Headbanging.

 ---